Executive Director Office of Innovation and Collaboration

 50% or less - You may be expected to travel for this position.

 To meet the minimum qualification requirements for this position, you must show that you possess the five Executive Core Qualifications (ECQs) and the Technical Qualification(s) listed below.
 We recommend that your résumé and ECQ responses emphasize your level of responsibilities, the scope and complexity of programs managed, and your program accomplishments, including the results of your actions.

-The application process used to recruit for this position is the Traditional-Method, Therefore, provide separate narrative responses, not to exceed two (2) pages for each of the Executive Core Qualifications (ECQs) and no more than one (2) pages for each of the Technical Qualifications (TQs).
+The application process used to recruit for this position is the Traditional-Method, Therefore, provide separate narrative responses, not to exceed two (2) pages for each of the Executive Core Qualifications (ECQs) and no more than two (2) pages for each of the Technical Qualifications (TQs).

 **If you are a current or reinstatement eligible Career SES member or a graduate of an Office of Personnel Management (OPM) approved SES Candidate Development Program (CDP) and your ECQs have been previously certified by OPM's Qualifications Review Board, you are not required to address the ECQs.
 However, you MUST provide separate narrative responses addressing all mandatory TQs.
 Current and reinstatement eligible SES members, please include with your application a copy of your SF-50 (Notification of Personnel Action) documenting your career appointment to the SES.
 SESCDP graduates, please include a copy of your OPM certificate. **

 Executive Core Qualifications - Mandatory

 You will be evaluated on the following Executive Core Qualifications:

 ECQ 1 - LEADING CHANGE: This core qualification involves the ability to bring about strategic change, both within and outside the organization, to meet organizational goals.
 Inherent to this ECQ is the ability to establish an organizational vision and to implement it in a continuously changing environment.